Porcupine Quills

 Brown Tee Shirt with Thunderbird Design

 Many Native American cultures consider the Thunderbird a symbolic animal.
 We make our Thunderbird Tee Shirt with a 100% Cotton shirt in deep brown.
 An 18th century Iroquois Quilled Hunting Bag inspired our tee shirt design.
-The Red & White design stands out on the deep brown tee shirt.
+The Red and White design stands out on the deep brown tee shirt.

 Available in sizes Small – XX Large.